lucapiasek/goal-tracker/README.md

 # About
 Django project for organizing working on goals and pieces for musicians.

-Features:
--registration
--teacher and student relations
--adding goals and pieces
--tasks and challenges
+###Features:
+registration,
+teacher and student relations, adding goals and pieces, tasks and challenges

 ## Development
 Written in Django 5.2 using PostgreSQL database.